Brokers vs. Brokerage Firm Disputes

 Get Experienced Legal Help

 Whether you’re a broker in a dispute with your current or former employer, or a brokerage firm in a dispute with a current or former employee, give us a call—in fact, give us a call if the dispute hasn’t yet raised its head but you know it’s coming.
-Experience counts for a lot in securities cases, and Boca Raton, Florida, securities lawyer Todd A. Zuckerbrod has been dealing with these very issues for nearly 30 years, from regulatory work at the New York Stock Exchange, in-house counsel for Merrill Lynch, as outside counsel with the law firm of Greenberg Traurig and as the general counsel for a brokerage firm.
+Experience counts for a lot in securities cases, and Boca Raton, Florida, securities lawyer Todd A. Zuckerbrod has been dealing with these very issues for over 30 years, from regulatory work at the New York Stock Exchange, in-house counsel for Merrill Lynch, as outside counsel with the law firm of Greenberg Traurig and as the general counsel for a brokerage firm.

 There is no fee for the initial consultation.
 Once you tell us what has happened so far, we can talk about the best way to proceed.
 One of the first things to consider is the possibility of arbitration.
 Specifically: